bcoles/kasld/docs/testing.md

 `build/fuzz/` respectively — both are siblings of the per-arch deploy tree `build/<arch>/`, so neither is reachable by `make install` (which copies only the orchestrator binary and the `components/` subdirectory).

+The table below is a representative subset; the authoritative list of drivers that `make test` builds and runs is `TEST_ALL_BINS` in the Makefile.

 | Driver | Covers | Links |
 |--------|--------|-------|